 All scientific and technical research funded by the U.S. Government or undertaken at facilities funded by the government must be made available for access by the public.
-The Department of Energy’s Office of Scientific and Technical Information (OSTI) maintains several databases for open access to this information.
+The Department of Energy’s Office of Scientific and Technical Information (OSTI) maintains several databases for access (or open access) to this information.
 Our contract requires us to send all scientific and technical documents including journal and conference submissions, proceedings, books and book chapters, theses/dissertations, and formal programmatic progress and completion reports to OSTI.
 This requirement is described in more detail in LBNL’s policy on Scientific and Technical Publications Requirements.

-In addition to sending your paper to OSTI, the Scientific Publications Office also sends it to the UC California Digital Library (CDL)/eScholarship open access database.
+In addition to sending your paper to OSTI, the Scientific Publications Office also sends it to the UC California Digital Library (CDL)/eScholarship public access database.
 Inclusion in this repository and in the OSTI database provides access to your paper by thousands of scientists worldwide, without paying subscription or other access fees.
 This directly affects the likelihood of your paper being downloaded, referenced, and cited in other scientific studies.
 In addition, citation metrics are a measurement used by DOE to determine the value of research done at LBNL and they directly influence funding decisions made by funding agencies.
 Berkeley Lab routinely uses these figures to support the significance and value of research being done at LBNL.
-In addition, greater citation of your published works documents the value of your research within your program, and to other institutions interested in collaboration.
-Submitting your papers also supports a model of sustainable scientific and scholarly publishing endorsed by most major academic and research institutions.
+Greater citation of your published works documents the value of your research within your program, and to other institutions interested in collaboration.
+Submitting your papers to OSTI also supports a model of sustainable scientific and scholarly publishing endorsed by most major academic and research institutions.
 To read more about this, visit the website for the Scholarly Publishing Academic Resources Coalition (SPARC).